Important information for Manulife mutual fund investors who are U.S. taxpayers

-Manulife Investments provides PFIC Annual Information Statements for the following funds
+Manulife Investment Management provides PFIC Annual Information Statements for the following funds:

-Manulife Investments will provide its customers who are U.S. taxpayers with important U.S. tax information to allow them the option to make the Qualified Electing Fund (QEF) election, when filing their U.S. tax return for 2019.
+Manulife Investment Management will provide its customers who are U.S. taxpayers with important U.S. tax information to allow them the option to make the Qualified Electing Fund (QEF) election, when filing their U.S. tax return for 2022.

 Under U.S. tax law, Canadian mutual fund trusts and mutual fund corporations are generally considered PFICs, which are subject to strict rules designed to limit U.S. taxpayers' ability to defer tax through foreign (non-U.S.) investments.
 With the QEF election, the tax treatment of Canadian mutual fund holdings held in non-registered accounts will be closer to that of similar U.S. mutual fund holdings.

 On or about April 4, 2023, PFIC Annual Information Statements (AIS) will be available for 48 funds at manulife.ca/pfic.
 These statements contain information that will enable U.S. taxpayers to elect to treat these funds as QEFs should they choose to do so based on the advice of their tax advisors.